cspence97/Audio-Gear-Automation/README.md

 ### Function
 The bot searches through listings of pro audio on reverb.com and compares active listings to last 10 transactions.
 Returns three lists: one for gear discounted more than 25%, one for gear discounted 11-25%, and one for damaged or broken gear discounted more than 40%

-If you want to use this to find good deals on other equipment, like effects and pedals or another reverb price guide, just replace the link in driver.get("https://reverb.com/price-guide/pro-audio") with whatever other reverb price guide is desired.
+If you want to use this to find good deals on other equipment, like effects and pedals or acoustic guitars, just replace the link in driver.get("https://reverb.com/price-guide/pro-audio") with the link to whatever other reverb price guide is desired.